L2S Talks

 14 August 2023

-Dr Rajiv Joshi (IBM, T. J. Watson Research Center):
+Dr Rajiv Joshi (T. J. Watson Research Center, IBM):

 Variability Aware Design in nm Era